Visiting across our hospitals

 Acute and community hospitals across County Durham and

-the visitor restrictions are being further relaxed.
+of the visitor restrictions are being further relaxed.

 Visiting is very important to the well-being of our patients and

 their loved ones and is a key part of patient-centered care and we

 know that a lack of visiting can cause distress.
 We are pleased to